steipete/steipete.com/_posts/2020-08-05-logging-in-swift.md

 Secondly, Apple modified the Swift compiler to allow [Compile Time Constant Expressions](https://gist.github.com/marcrasi/b0da27a45bb9925b3387b916e2797789) to evaluate the string at compile time - this ensure that logging is extremely fast.
 The technology behind is fascinating, and it seems that it was worth the wait[^6].

+For more example code, see the excellent [Generating Log Messages from Your Code](https://developer.apple.com/documentation/os/logging/generating_log_messages_from_your_code) Apple documentation article.

 [^6]: Apple claimed in the [WWDC 2016 video about Unified Logging](https://developer.apple.com/videos/play/wwdc2016/721/) that support for Swift is coming "real soon".
 It took them 4 years, but they finally delivered on a worthy wrapper.

 ## Calling `os_log` in Swift